photos-network/developers.photos.network/docs/index.md

 - [x] write beginner friendly code[^1]
 - [x] avoid full-stack frameworks[^2]

-- [x] use [PEP 484: Type Hints](https://www.python.org/dev/peps/pep-0484/) in the code syntax.
-- [x] follow the [PEP 8: Style Guide](https://www.python.org/dev/peps/pep-0008/) coding conventions.
+---

+!!! failure "MvP - Minimum Viable Product"
+    After the python PoC the whole project was re-written in Rust.
+Not all functionality is migrated nor available.

 [^1]: Write clean and maintable code so beginner level programmers can understand it.
 This can increase the willingness of new contributors.
-Separate code in packages and classes, write tests
 [^2]: Full-stack frameworks are great, especially for prototyping and fast development.
-Often they are coupling components which can lead to a time-consuming development process
+Often they are coupling components which can lead to a time-consuming development process.